KyrosEchaporia/EcoTrack-Simulator/README.md

-# 🌿 EcoScore — Sustainability Home Score App
+# 🌿 EcoTrack — Sustainability Home Score App

-EcoScore is a lightweight, responsive web app that calculates a **sustainability score** for a home and displays a personalized result with emoji, color themes, and a clean UI.
+EcoTrack is a lightweight, responsive web app that calculates a **sustainability score** for a home and displays a personalized result with emoji, color themes, and a clean UI.
 It also includes a **light/dark mode toggle with animated sun/moon icons** that stays fixed while scrolling.

 ---